Go with an open mind, relax and have fun – make sure you enjoy your holiday!

 Or if you’ve always gone ‘budget’ treat yourself to a weekend at a ‘5 star’ hotel!
 I love booking a ‘mystery hotel’ experience with Wotif, just for something different!

-Sometimes it’s time to take advantage of an opportunity.
-It’s a chance to meet new people and add a new dimension to your travel experience.
+Sometimes it’s time to take advantage of an opportunity, meet new people and add a new dimension to your travel experience.

 Talk to the locals for tips about what to see in their city.

 It’s a great way to do something different that’s not mapped out in every travel guide.